(This list has been updated for 2019.)

 The Revlite foam midsole is adequately cushioned for 10k distances without sacrificing the ‘fast’ feel.
 The mesh upper has a snug yet smooth interior which blends comfort with a secure fit.

-The Fresh Foam midsole is good for distances of up to a half marathon so it can tackle 10K races without breaking a sweat.
-The firm-ish midsole cushioning helps build the Zante’s case as a fast, lightweight shoe for 10K runs.
+The Fresh Foam midsole is good for distances of up to a half marathon so it can tackle 10k+ distances without a problem.
+The low-profile midsole cushioning helps build the Pursuit’s case as a fast, lightweight shoe.

-The Streak 6 has more midsole volume than the LT which makes it more comfortable while delivering the speedy ride experience.
-The gusseted interior delivers a smooth and secure fit quality.
+The Streak 7 has more midsole volume than the LT which makes it more comfortable while delivering the speedy ride experience.
+The airy upper delivers a smooth and secure fit quality.

 Saucony has an excellent history of making racing shoes, be it for road, XC, or track.
 The storied legacy reflects in the Type A8 – a lightweight and padded road racer with a soft and a minimal upper.